marrlab/InstantDL/README.md

 ## Uncertainty estimation

 Uncertainty estimation using Monte Carlo Dropout is implemented when using semantic segmentation, regression and classification.
-During evaluation on the testset it evaluates 20 different models by using dropout during interference and calculate the model uncertainty on the test set as suggested by [Gal et al.](https://arxiv.org/abs/1506.02142) and implemented in [this method](https://openreview.net/pdf?id=Sk_P2Q9sG) and for classification [in this gitrepo](https://github.com/RobRomijnders/bayes_nn).
-The uncertainty is saved as separate numpy files when using regression and semantic segmentation tasks and as .csv file when using classification.
+During evaluation on the testset it evaluates 20 different models by using dropout during inference and calculates the model uncertainty on the test set as suggested by [Gal et al.](https://arxiv.org/abs/1506.02142) and implemented in [this method](https://openreview.net/pdf?id=Sk_P2Q9sG) and for classification [in this gitrepo](https://github.com/RobRomijnders/bayes_nn).
+The uncertainty is saved as separate numpy files when using regression and semantic segmentation tasks and as a .csv file when using classification.
 Figure 2 shows how the uncertainty estimation using regression and a classification task works.
-For regression and semantic segmentation the pipeline saves an uncertainty map to the project folder, areas with high uncertainty are visible (Figure 2.B).
+For regression and semantic segmentation the pipeline saves an uncertainty map to the project folder, where areas with high uncertainty are visible (Figure 2.B).
 For classification the certainty measure is printed to the results file.
 Numbers close to zero are considered certain, higher numbers uncertain.
 Uncertainty estimation opens new level of interpretability of results.

 <p align="center">
    <img src="docs/Figure2.jpeg" alt="architecture" width="700" class="center"/>